Bell Ringing at St Helen's

 Members of the St Helen's band belong both to the Southwell & Nottingham Diocesan Guild of Church Bell Ringers and to the East Derbyshire and West Notts Association (EDWNA).
 St Helen's hosts ringing meetings for these organisations and also participates in Quarter Peal days and other events.

 Anyone interested in joining the band will be sure of a warm welcome and should, in the first instance, contact Ray via the Contact Page.
 Beginners very welcome!
-The band is currently seeking to recruit new ringers and would welcome anyone interested in finding out more - why not Sample one of the Tours on the Heritage Open Days during the weekend of 9 - 11 September?
-(Please click the link below for more information.)
+The band is always seeking to recruit new ringers and would welcome anyone interested in finding out more.
 Bell Ringing is a good activity for parents and children to learn together!

 Some memories of former bellringers are included on the 'Memories' page thanks to an email received from Jim Elliott.